Picture shows optometrist examining patient's eye

 During this review process, the Board may determine whether a specific rule requires amendments to refine the Board’s rules that govern the certification and practice of therapeutic optometry; whether the rules reflect current practice interpretations; whether the rules reflect current procedures; that no changes to a rule as currently in effect are necessary; or that a rule is no longer valid or applicable.
 Rules may also be combined or reduced for simplification and clarity when feasible.

-The Board is seeking comments on the rules as written – including suggested amendments, repeal, or support of the rule as written.
+The Board sought comments on the rules as written – including suggested amendments, repeal, or support of the rule as written.
+Submitted comments will be reviewed by the Rules Committee at the meeting on May 14, 2026.

 Any proposed amendments or repeal of a rule or chapter as a result of the review will be published in the Proposed Rules section of the Texas Register and will be open for an additional 30-day public comment period before final adoption or repeal.